 If your workout leaves you exhausted, you might be low in magnesium.
 When researchers at the U.S. Agricultural Research Service restricted this mineral among 13 women ages 47 to 75, they found that those with magnesium deficiencies required more oxygen uptake during physical activity, used more energy, and became fatigued faster than those who received enough magnesium.
 (20) Snack on about a handful of pumpkin seeds and you’ll take care of about one-third to one-half of the magnesium your body needs daily.
 (7)(21)

-Oats provide fiber, complex carbohydrates, and nutrients that stabilize blood sugar and provide sustained energy.
+Oats provide fiber, complex carbohydrates, and nutrients that stabilize blood sugar, preventing blood sugar spikes and providing sustained energy.
 (8)(18) Oats are also a rich source of B vitamins, iron, and manganese—nutrients that the body uses to generate energy.
 (3)(9)

 Jumpstarting your energy is about more than the foods you eat.
 It’s also about what you drink.
 Water makes up more than two-thirds of the weight of the human body.
 All the cells and organs in your body need water to function properly.
 (34) If you’re feeling fatigued, it could be a sign that you’re dehydrated.